Compliance

 Under Labor Law Section 220-i, contractors and subcontractors must register with the New York State Department of Labor before bidding on or performing work on public work projects or certain private projects covered by Article 8 of the Labor Law.
 This requirement took effect December 30, 2024.
 It does not apply to purely private residential work.

 It depends on where you work.
 In New York City, NYC Administrative Code §28-418 requires registered general contractors to include their license number and business information on trucks, business cards, and advertisements.
 In Westchester County, licensed home improvement contractors must include their license number on all advertisements, contracts, invoices, proposals, and stationery.
+Suffolk County requires the license number in all advertising.
 Requirements vary by jurisdiction — check the rules for wherever you operate.

 Yes.
 Under New York General Business Law Article 36-A, a written contract is required for any home improvement work where the total price exceeds $500.
 The contract must be signed by all parties.
 This applies statewide, not just in jurisdictions that require a license.